Wutname1/Libs-RemixPowerLevel/README.md

   - Legion Remix: Infinite Power total shown above main weapon slot
 - **Tooltips**: Mouse over yourself or other players to see detailed power information
   - MOP Remix: Total thread count
-  - Legion Remix: Infinite Power total, Versatility stat, and estimated Limits Unbound
+  - Legion Remix: Infinite Power total, and estimated Limits Unbound
 - **Minimap Button**: Hover to see your stats and top 10 power levels in your group or raid
-  - Shows your current Infinite Power/Threads, Versatility, and estimated Limits Unbound
+  - Shows your current Infinite Power/Threads, and estimated Limits Unbound
-  - Lists top 10 players by total power level
+  - Lists top 10 players by total power level or estimated Limits Unbound

 ### Auto Scrapper (Legion Remix)